-- Abstentions from classes individually or in a mass without prior information and without valid reasons are punishable by imposition of daily fine of Tk.100/- individually.
+- Abstentions from classes individually or in a mass without prior information and without valid reasons are punishable by imposition of a daily fine of Tk.100/- individually.
 Guardians will be informed of such acts of their wards.

 - Students will state their problems/ grievances/ inconveniences to their Guide Teacher (list of the teachers who will act as students guide are notified separately).
-The guide will solve the problems of the students himself/ herself or refer them to the Principal or a special committee formed specially for the purpose.
+The guide will solve the problems of the students himself/ herself or refer them to the Principal or a special committee formed especially for the purpose.
 Statement of the grievances/ problems/ inconveniences by the students must be in an orderly and disciplined manner.
-Any act or indiscipline on the part of any student including usage of abusive words or objectionable words and sentences will make the student liable to be punished by expulsion from the college.
+Any act of indiscipline on the part of any student including usage of abusive words or objectionable words and sentences will make the student liable to be punished by expulsion from the college.

 - Students must not misbehave with the staff or employees of the college.
-Misbehaviour is an act of indiscipline and liable for punishment.
+Misbehaviour is an act of indiscipline and is liable for punishment.

-- At the time of admission into the college, students and parents / guardians will have to sign a bond that their children / wards will abide by the rules and regulations of the college.
+- At the time of admission into the college, students and parents/guardians will have to sign a bond that their children/wards will abide by the rules and regulations of the college.

-- Every student shall provide for himself/ herself all the prescribed text books, dissecting instruments, and medical equipment.
+- Every student shall provide for himself/ herself all the prescribed textbooks, dissecting instruments, and medical equipment.
 The college will not supply these to the students.

-- Leave: in case of illness or other unavoidable reasons of non-attendance a written statement from the parent / guardian should be presented to the concerned guide teacher, who in turn will submit it to the Principal for approval.
+- Leave: in case of illness or other unavoidable reasons of non-attendance, a written statement from the parent/guardian should be presented to the concerned guide teacher, who in turn will submit it to the Principal for approval.

-- Cost of loss/damage to college / hospital property is liable to be realized from the student who is found responsible for the loss/damage of the college / hospital property.
+- Cost of loss/damage to college/hospital property is liable to be realized from the student who is found responsible for the loss/damage of the college/hospital property.

 - Political activities are not permitted in the college.